Deafness in Italy: Mason Perkins Deafness Fund

-This organization fights to create a positive environment for deaf and deaf-blind children of Italy through promoting LIS and deaf culture.
-They are a non-profit organization founded in 1985 by Elena Radutzky, an American researcher who studied Italian Sign Language, through funding from Mason Perkins.
-MPDF creates and provides cultural events, educational material such as children books in LIS, training, networking events.
+This organization fights to create a positive environment for deaf and deaf-blind children in Italy by promoting LIS and deaf culture.
+They are a non-profit organization founded in 1985 by Elena Radutzky, an American researcher who studied Italian Sign Language, with funding from Mason Perkins.
+MPDF creates and provides cultural events, educational material such as children's books in LIS, training, and networking events.
 This organization directed the Dictionary of Italian Sign Language (1992) and also broadened educational opportunities for Italian deaf students through scholarships.